HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 - ``byte boxTypeId()``
   should return the unique identifier of the box type: each box type must have a unique identifier inside the whole sidechain application.

-As a common design rule, you usually do not implement the NoncedBox interface directly, but extend instead the abstract class `com.horizen.box.AbstractNoncedBox <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/box/AbstractNoncedBox.java>`_, which already provides default implementations of some useful methods like ``id()``, ``equals()`` and ``hashCode()``.
+As a common design rule, you usually do not implement the Box interface directly, but extend instead the abstract class `com.horizen.box.AbstractBox <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/box/AbstractBox.java>`_, which already provides default implementations of some useful methods like ``id()``, ``equals()`` and ``hashCode()``.
-This class requires the definition of another object: a class extending `com.horizen.box.AbstractNoncedBox <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/box/AbstractNoncedBox.java>`_, where you should put all the properties of the box, including the proposition.
-You can think of the AbstractNoncedBoxData as an inner container of all the fields of your box.
+This class requires the definition of another object: a class extending `com.horizen.box.AbstractBox <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/box/AbstractBox.java>`_, where you should put all the properties of the box, including the proposition.
+You can think of the AbstractBoxData as an inner container of all the fields of your box.
-This data object must be passed in the constructor of AbstractNoncedBox, along with the nonce.
+This data object must be passed in the constructor of AbstractBox, along with the nonce.
-The important methods of AbstractNoncedBoxData that need to be implemented are:
+The important methods of AbstractBoxData that need to be implemented are:

 - ``byte[] customFieldsHash()``
   Must return a hash of all custom data values, otherwise those data will not be "protected," i.e., some malicious actor can change custom data during transaction creation.
 - ``Box getBox(long nonce)``
   creates a new Box containing this BoxData for a given nonce.
-- ``NoncedBoxDataSerializer serializer()``
+- ``BoxDataSerializer serializer()``
   should return the serializer of this box data (see below)

-BoxSerializer and NoncedBoxDataSerializer
+BoxSerializer and BoxDataSerializer
 #########################################

 Each box must define its own serializer and return it from the ``serializer()`` method.